dkgolfnut5192/YourControls_IRIS_PC21/README.md

 # Version 0.3

 # KNOWN ISSUES:
-   -  Buttons o the LEFT MDFD (LMFD) and RIGHT MFD (RMFD)have 2 stages of engagement.
+   -  Buttons on the LEFT MDFD (LMFD) and RIGHT MFD (RMFD) have 2 stages of engagement.
 I have found slow long click transitions the options fine.
-Fast clicks may not sync between PIC and the Second pilots plane
+   -  # Fast clicks on AP buttons as well may not sync between PIC and the Second pilots plane

 # FIXES:
    -2/3/2025 removed conflicting WT definitions whihc allowed the Normal Autopilot definitions profile to work